November 16, 2023Review Recipe

 This classic Southern corn pudding is a creamy, baked side dish that is easy to make from scratch — the perfect comfort food!
-Sweet whole kernel corn and cream corn are mixed with sugar, butter, milk, and cornstarch before being baked.
+Sweet whole-kernel corn and creamed corn are mixed with a handful of simple ingredients before being baked.

 - 5 eggs